asaboor-gh/ipyslides/README.md

     Live edit a linked markdown file that updates slides in real-time using `slides.sync_with_file`.

 - **Content Animations:**
+    - Slides builders now support skeleton animation automatically for a premium editing experience.
-    Beside slides switch transitions, you can animate content anywhere in slides using `anim-` prefixed classes and related varaiables.
+    - Beside slides switch transitions, you can animate content anywhere in slides using `anim-` prefixed classes and related varaiables.
 See `slides.css_animations` for details.

 ---